-Many pet owners worry and think carefully about how to choose the best dog food for their pets.
-Some pets are fussy eaters, and others inhale their food.
+Many pet owners worry and so consider carefully about how to choose the best dog food for their pets.
+Some pets are fussy eaters.
+Others inhale their food very quickly.
 Here are some top tips to help you identify the best way to feed your pet, whatever their size, shape and temperament.

 Things You Might Need Besides the Best Dry Dog Food to Make Sure Your Dog Eats Well

 If you want your dog to eat well and stay healthy, you have to make sure you get the perfect dog food for your pooch.
 Dry food is always a great choice.

 “It’s easy to leave it out, it stores well, it gives the crunch dogs want, and it can be packed with nutrients.”
 However, Dog Digz goes on to say, “But some dry dog foods taste bland or aren’t nutritionally adequate.”